ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 # TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

-TFUNIPAYLOAD01 is a universal interface board designed for seamless integration of custom sensors with PX4 or ArduPilot-based UAVs, especially when no dedicated driver exists for the sensor within the flight stack.
+TFUNIPAYLOAD01 is a universal interface board designed for seamless integration of custom sensors with PX4- or ArduPilot-based UAVs, especially when no dedicated driver for the sensor exists in the flight stack.

 ![TF-ATMON with TFUNIPAYLOAD01 block diagram](https://raw.githubusercontent.com/ThunderFly-aerospace/TFUNIPAYLOAD01/refs/heads/TFUNIPAYLOAD01A/doc/img/block_schematics.svg)